openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 - The OpenMod RocketMod Bridge is based on a patched version of the [LDM RocketMod fork](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile), it is not a reimplementation of the RocketMod API.
 This will ensure compatibility with most RocketMod plugins, including those which access private RocketMod fields via reflection.
 - The OpenMod RocketMod Bridge is an OpenMod plugin instead of a standalone Unturned module.
 - RocketMod does not support unloading at runtime, as it never unbinds from events.
 With OpenMod, you can completely unload RocketMod or OpenMod at runtime.
-- RocketMod's command handling has been changed to utilize OpenMod's command system to avoid conflicting commands.
+- RocketMod's command handling has been patched to utilize OpenMod's command system to avoid conflicting commands.
-- RocketMod's logging system has been changed to proxy to OpenMod's logging system (Serilog).
+- RocketMod's logging system has been patched to proxy to OpenMod's logging system (Serilog).